pylipp/financeager-flask/README.md

 In any case, you're all set up!
 The available client CLI commands and options are the same as for the native program.

+### Command-line options

+The plugin provides the `fina web-version` command, yielding information about the `financeager` software version installed on the server.

 ### More Goodies

 - `financeager` will store requests if the server is not reachable (the timeout is configurable).
 The offline backup is restored the next time a connection is established.